Beaufort County business owners sweating new health care laws [The Island Packet (Hilton Head Island, S.C.)]

 Some provisions have already taken effect, but the major changes will be phased in starting in 2014, according to state health care experts working with the

 Those changes will create winners and losers, according to the president of

 "We'll see premium rates that increase for some and will decrease for others,"

 The number of employees and the age of those employees are among the factors that dictate just how much the new law affects a business, Meehan added.

 Although many of the state's small businesses are sweating the changes, those with fewer than 50 full-time equivalent employees will not be subject to penalties if they do not offer their employees health care coverage.

 They will, however, pay new fees charged to insurance companies and passed on to businesses.
 That includes money for research to determine which medical procedures are appropriate for various diagnoses.

-Meehan estimates the new assessments and fees could total about $110 per person in 2014.
+Meehan estimates the new assessments and fees could total about

 Companies with 50 or more full-time employees, on the other hand, must offer their full-time employees coverage considered affordable by the federal government.
 Among the services it must include are maternity leave, mental-health and substance-abuse coverage, and dental and vision coverage for young children.

 States are working out details of many of these standards, such as the number of mental-health visits that must be covered by the plans.